ECL policy: Senate body for giving powers to interior secretary

 ISLAMABAD: The Senate’s Committee on Interior on Monday proposed to the government for amending the present policy on Exit Control List and asked the Ministry of Interior that all those names which have been included in the ECL for the last three years with no decision from any court may be removed from the ECL with immediate effect.

-“The Committee’s main concern is to make the ECL Policy very clear as to how put and remove the names from the ECL, so we can facilitate the public through parliament as the influential people used to get their names out of the ECL and the poor is victim of this discriminatory policy, so there was a need to have to amend the present policy of the ECL,” said Senate’s committee chairman while chairing a meeting of the committee here on Monday at the Parliament House that was attended by senators Shibli Faraz, Kalsoom Parveen, Muhammad Javed Abbasi, Kauda Baber and Muhammad Ateeq Shaikh
+“The Committee’s main concern is to make the ECL Policy very clear as to how put and remove the names from the ECL, so we can facilitate the public through parliament as the influential people used to get their names out of the ECL and the poor is victim of this discriminatory policy, so there was a need to have to amend the present policy of the ECL,” said Senate’s committee chairman while chairing a meeting of the committee here on Monday at the Parliament House that was attended by senators Shibli Faraz, Kalsoom Parveen, Muhammad Javed Abbasi, Kauda Baber and Muhammad Ateeq Shaikh.
+Interior secretary, CDA chairman, Council of Islamic Ideology chairman, FIA Cyber Crime Cell director and officials from the Ministry of Law and Justice attended the meeting.

-The Senate’s Committee on Interior Chairman Rehman Malik said that the committee proposes that the words “competent authority” should be substituted with words “Federal Secretary, Ministry of Interior”, no-body should be placed on the ECL during the enquiry and no one should be included in the ECL during investigation unless ordered by the Trial Court and SC.
+The Senate’s Committee on Interior Chairman Rehman Malik said that the committee proposes that the words “competent authority” should be substituted with words “Federal Secretary, Ministry of Interior”, no-body should be placed on the ECL during the enquiry and no one should be included in the ECL during investigation unless ordered by the Trial Court and Supreme Court of Pakistan.

-The Senate’s committee was briefed by the Ministry of Interior on the ECL Policy of the government and discussed it in detail with identifying all the lacunas in the current policy.
+The Senate’s committee was briefed by the Ministry of Interior on the Exit Control List (ECL) Policy of the government and discussed it in detail with identifying all the lacunas in the current policy.

 ISLAMABAD: The Senate’s Committee on Interior on Monday proposed to the government for amending the present policy on Exit Control List and asked the Ministry of Interior that all those names which have been included in the ECL for the last three years with no decision from any court may be removed from the ECL with immediate effect.

-“The Committee’s main concern is to make the ECL Policy very clear as to how put and remove the names from the ECL, so we can facilitate the public through parliament as the influential people used to get their names out of the ECL and the poor is victim of this discriminatory policy, so there was a need to have to amend the present policy of the ECL,” said Senate’s committee chairman while chairing a meeting of the committee here on Monday at the Parliament House that was attended by senators Shibli Faraz, Kalsoom Parveen, Muhammad Javed Abbasi, Kauda Baber and Muhammad Ateeq Shaikh
+“The Committee’s main concern is to make the ECL Policy very clear as to how put and remove the names from the ECL, so we can facilitate the public through parliament as the influential people used to get their names out of the ECL and the poor is victim of this discriminatory policy, so there was a need to have to amend the present policy of the ECL,” said Senate’s committee chairman while chairing a meeting of the committee here on Monday at the Parliament House that was attended by senators Shibli Faraz, Kalsoom Parveen, Muhammad Javed Abbasi, Kauda Baber and Muhammad Ateeq Shaikh.
+Interior secretary, CDA chairman, Council of Islamic Ideology chairman, FIA Cyber Crime Cell director and officials from the Ministry of Law and Justice attended the meeting.

-The Senate’s Committee on Interior Chairman Rehman Malik said that the committee proposes that the words “competent authority” should be substituted with words “Federal Secretary, Ministry of Interior”, no-body should be placed on the ECL during the enquiry and no one should be included in the ECL during investigation unless ordered by the Trial Court and SC.
+The Senate’s Committee on Interior Chairman Rehman Malik said that the committee proposes that the words “competent authority” should be substituted with words “Federal Secretary, Ministry of Interior”, no-body should be placed on the ECL during the enquiry and no one should be included in the ECL during investigation unless ordered by the Trial Court and Supreme Court of Pakistan.

-The Senate’s committee was briefed by the Ministry of Interior on the ECL Policy of the government and discussed it in detail with identifying all the lacunas in the current policy.
+The Senate’s committee was briefed by the Ministry of Interior on the Exit Control List (ECL) Policy of the government and discussed it in detail with identifying all the lacunas in the current policy.

 Comments